System for Cross-domain Identity Management (SCIM) for Insomnia

 Use SCIM (System for Cross-domain Identity Management) to manage users and teams in Insomnia through your identity provider (IdP) instead of managing them manually.

 SCIM is available on the Enterprise plan and is designed to work alongside Single Sign-On (SSO).
+In Insomnia, SCIM provisioning is one-way.
 When you enable SCIM, Insomnia uses your IdP as the source of truth for provisioning.
 This means that you can:

 • Provision Enterprise users and teams from your IdP.